 Any day between a Christmas and the next New Year’s Day, which is not a public holiday, will be treated as a day off without loss of pay or recreation leave credits.

-Leave without pay may be granted at the discretion of a Cost Centre Manager and normally only after all recreation leave credits have been exhausted.
+Leave without pay may be granted at the discretion of a Supervisor and normally only after all recreation leave credits have been exhausted.
 If a continuous period of leave exceeds ten working days, the period of leave is not recognised as service for the purpose of calculating leave entitlements including long service, recreation and sick leave.
 Superannuation payments are not made for periods of leave without pay.
 For leave in excess of four weeks, the staff member’s increment date is changed by the total period of leave.

+Leave without pay commences on the first working day of the leave (excluding public holidays) and ceases on the day prior to resumption of duty.
 Public holidays which fall in the period of leave without pay form part of the leave.
 Leave may not be granted in broken periods separated by public holidays or by periods of long service or recreation leave.

 Staff who complete ten years continuous service are entitled to long service leave at the rate of 1.3 weeks on full pay per year and proportionate amount for an incomplete year.